 It was too small to make Pfeffernüsse.
 The total counter space was less than three feet, and since we lacked a dining table for several months, there was no place to roll out and cut the dough.
 Two years later, when we moved to Murray, Kentucky, we rented a farmhouse with an enormous kitchen, where Jerri made our first batch of Pfeffernüsse.

-Pfeffernüsse are cookies traditionally made in Germany for the Christmas holidays.
+Pfeffernüsse are traditionally made in Germany for the Christmas holidays.
 The English translation of the name is peppernuts.
-Commercial Pfeffernüsse from Germany are about the size of a walnut and are dusted with powdered sugar, but we much prefer these plain little peppery nuts: What other cookie lets you eat a whole handful without feeling guilty?
+Commercial Pfeffernüsse from Germany are about the size of walnuts and are dusted with powdered sugar, but we much prefer these plain little peppery nuts: What other cookie lets you eat a whole handful without feeling guilty?

-Jerri’s Swiss-German Mennonite ancestors brought this version with them when they emigrated to Kansas from the Ukraine in the 1870’s.
-The recipe came to us from Jerri’s grandmother, Maria Kaufman, via Jerri’s Aunt Hilda, who was a talented cook famous as someone who never let anyone leave her home hungry.
+Jerri’s Swiss-German Mennonite ancestors brought this recipe with them when they emigrated to Kansas from the Ukraine in the 1870’s.
+The recipe came to us from Jerri’s grandmother, Maria Kaufman, via Jerri’s Aunt Hilda, who was a talented cook famous for never letting anyone leave her home hungry.

-Jerri has been making these cookies for many years and has become the main supplier of them to her brothers and their families.
-She makes a half batch of Aunt Hilda’s recipe, which is itself a half batch of Grandma Maria’s recipe.
+Jerri made these cookies for many years, keeping the family tradition alive and supplying them to her brothers and their families until her death in August 2020.
+She made a half batch of Aunt Hilda’s recipe, which is itself a half batch of Grandma Maria’s recipe.
 Even the recipes of our ancestors were giants!

 1/2 cup butter

 1 cup whipping cream